Photo by Jonny Clow on Unsplash

 Being well-organized, recognizing the local culture, knowing your audience, and understanding the theme(s) and aesthetics your festival is going for is the key to creating many doors of perception for your attendees.
 Knowing what types of visual and dance performances will work best for your festival can help curate the overall experience.

-Need help with visual performer and dancer scheduling?
+Need help with your visual performer and dancer scheduling?

 We have created an excellent tool to help plan and schedule visual and dance performances which you can download below.